ISISComputingGroup/ibex_developers_manual/GUI_development/Eclipse/Common-Eclipse-Issues.md

 Sometimes the error messages that Eclipse gives are a little opaque, so here are some possible solutions for some of the more common issues.

+### plugin execution not covered by lifecycle configuration

+Go to window -> preferences -> Maven -> Errors/Warnings.
+Change "Plugin execution not covered by lifecycle configuration" to ignore in the drop down.

 ### The type XXXXXXX cannot be resolved.
 It is indirectly referenced from required .class files ###

 Possible solutions (in order of desperation):